au-re/rimless/README.md

 [angular's conventional changelog](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#commits)
 to enforce a consistent commit format.
 When writing commits, make sure you run `npm run commit` instead of `git commit`.

+### Scripts

+A set of scripts are provided for you to test, build and analyze the project.

 ## License